 Prior to submitting application, you must request that a complete set of official transcripts be forwarded directly to AMCAS by the registrar of each school you have attended.
 Official transcripts are not required for work you have taken the previous term (e.g. if application is submitted in summer, previous spring official transcripts are not required).
 No processing of your application will be performed until both the application and all required official transcripts are received by AMCAS.
 Completed applications are accepted by AMCAS no earlier than June 1 and no later than November 1 the year before the August of planned enrollment.

 A student not admitted as the result of this first application may file a second application in one succeeding year.
 A third application is discouraged.

-On the basis of a thorough and comparative evaluation of the academic record, Medical College Admission Test, supplemental information and letters of recommendation, the candidate receives either a request to attend a multiple mini-interview session, or a letter of rejection.
+On the basis of a thorough and comparative evaluation of the AMCAS application, supplemental information and letters of recommendation, the candidate receives either a request to attend a multiple mini-interview session, or a letter of rejection.
 Students are expected to come to UCLA for interview and are responsible for their own travel arrangements and expenses.
-For the 2013 entering freshman class, first offers of acceptance were mailed from the Admissions Office on February 15, 2013.
+For the 2014 entering freshman class, first offers of acceptance were mailed from the Admissions Office on January 15, 2014.
 The remainder of the class is filled after that period.

 The David Geffen School of Medicine at UCLA follows the AAMC "Traffic Rules" regarding acceptance by candidates into the entering class.